-The classification scheme that we have presented, based on an understanding of the physical processes that govern estuary dynamics, includes predictions about estuary mouth closure that can then be compared with historic conditions.
-To do this we selected three estuaries that are of interest because of current or ongoing restoration planning efforts.
-These three estuaries, at Ballona Creek, Topanga Creek, and the Tijuana River provide case studies for which we developed historical information to begin to validate the classification scheme.
-Each section includes a general description of the estuary, its exposure and coastal setting, the watershed characteristics, the estuary formation process, and resulting predicted closure patterns.
+The classification scheme that we have presented, based on an understanding of the physical processes that govern estuary dynamics, includes predictions about estuary mouth "closure pattern" that can then be compared with historic conditions.
+We selected three estuaries for further analysis to assess our approach, as well as to provide historical ecological summaries of systems of interest.
+Estuary/lagoonal systems at Ballona Creek, Topanga Creek, and the Tijuana River were chosen because they are prospective sites for restoration.
+For each system a general description of the estuary, its exposure and coastal setting, the watershed characteristics, the estuary formation process, and resulting predicted closure patterns are discussed.
 We then follow with the historical evidence of closure pattern.